magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 The Flood of Sensuality
 =======================

-\<span class="dropcaps-first"\>K\</span\>\<span
+<span class="dropcaps-first" markdown="1">K</span><span
-class="dropcaps-words"\>āmogha\</span\>, the flood of sensuality: sunk in sights, in sounds, in smells, in tastes, in bodily sensations.
+class="dropcaps-words" markdown="1">āmogha</span>&nbsp;, the flood of
+sensuality: sunk in sights, in sounds, in smells, in tastes, in bodily sensations.
 Sunk because we only look at externals, we don’t look inwardly.
 People don’t look at themselves, they only look at others.
 They can see everybody else but they can’t see themselves.
 It’s not such a difficult thing to do, but it’s just that people don’t really try.

 For example, look at a beautiful woman.
 What does that do to you?
 As soon as you see the face you see everything else.
 Do you see it?
 Just